SharePoint alternatives featuring Simpplr

 Back to top

-Improving business agility with a modern intranet
+Enhanced business agility with a modern intranet

 The truth is, modern intranet platforms like Simpplr really aren’t in direct competition with SharePoint.
-SharePoint is for organizations that believe building and maintaining a custom solution—and all the internal resources that are required—is the only way to solve their unique problems.
+SharePoint is for organizations that believe building and maintaining a custom solution—and all the internal resources that requires—is the only way to solve their unique problems.
 For any organization that isn’t forced by circumstance to build a custom intranet, it’s simply easier and less expensive to buy it.

 Effective intranet governance: Best practices for intranet management